Escape to Western Norway this Christmas

 Daily running activities and facilities

-There are lots of activities to enjoy in Voss across the winter season, including daily guided snowshoeing with a campfire, bowling, laser tag, indoor swimming, and Voss Vind Indoor Sky Diving.
+Activities to enjoy in Voss during the winter season include bowling, laser tag, indoor swimming, and Voss Vind indoor sky diving.
 For details on how to book activities and what else Voss has to offer, read our Voss Resort Guide.

 Book with confidence